AbeTavarez/AWS-S3-Static-Website-Template/README.md

 ## Getting Started

-Clone the repo and make it yours!
+Just clone the repo and customize it!

-If you found this useful please leave a start on Github.
+If you like this repo please leave me a start on Github.

 ## Contributing

+If you want to add new features to this template:

 - Fork and Clone the repo.
-- Create a new branch with your name, add your changes.
+- Create a new branch with your name, then add your changes (new code/features).
-- Submit a pull request.
+- Finally submit a pull request.

 ## Versioning